ashhass/NLP_Transformer/README.md

 # Transformer_Implementation

-Implementing decoder part of the transformer architecture for next character prediction from scratch
+Implementing decoder part of the transformer architecture for next character prediction from scratch (following Andrew Karpathy's walkthrough)